haolingdong-msft/working-docs/cadl/multi-content-type.md

 ### Open Questions

 - Currently we consider `@overload` as methods with the same.
 Another choice is we generate methods with different names: `uploadString`, `uploadBytes`, `uploadStringOrResource`, if with different names, overload operations are similar to general operations except the route is the same.
-Do we agree on considering `@overload` as methods with the same name?
+Do we agree on considering `@overload` as methods with the same name? -> Yes, overload means method with the same name.
 - In the above example, we don't have conveniece method for `Resource` type.
 If user wants to send request with content type as "application/json", since he/she does not define overload method for it, he/she needs to use the protocol method to send the request.
-Do we need to generate convenient method for content types that does not define overload methods?
+Do we need to generate convenient method for content types that does not define overload methods? -> if the user does not define overload, we will not generate convenient method for them.
-- What if overload methods have same signature from Java code perspective? shall we use different name? e.g.
+- What if overload methods have same signature from Java code perspective? shall we use different name? e.g.  -> prevent from linter
 ```ts
 @overload(upload)
 op uploadImage(@body data: bytes, @header contentType: "image/jpeg" | "image/png"): void;